Familial inference: tests for hypotheses on a family of centres: Introduction

-In certain applied areas (e.g., psychology and medicine), \emph{scientific hypotheses} are often silent about a specific center and instead tend to be statistically vague, e.g., ``treatment A is more efficacious than treatment B.'' This ambiguity makes translation to \emph{statistical hypotheses} inherently subjective and can leave researchers questioning which center to use.
-See \textcite{Blakely2001,BenAharon2019,Rousselet2020} for discussions of this issue in epidemiology, medicine, and psychology.
-Moreover, ambiguity about the correct (or best) center leaves the possibility for a gap between scientific theory and statistical practice that can lead to rejection of a true null, threatening the validity of findings.
-Sometimes $\mathrm{H}_0$ can be rejected just by switching from one center to another, say from the mean to the median.
+In certain applied areas, e.g., psychology and medicine, \emph{scientific hypotheses} are often silent about a specific centre and instead tend to be statistically vague, e.g., treatment A is more efficacious than treatment B. This ambiguity makes translation to \emph{statistical hypotheses} inherently subjective and can leave researchers questioning which centre to use.
+See \textcite{Blakely2001}, \textcite{BenAharon2019}, and \textcite{Rousselet2020} for discussions of this issue in epidemiology, medicine, and psychology.
+Moreover, ambiguity about the correct or best centre leaves the possibility for a gap between scientific theory and statistical practice that can lead to rejection of a true null, threatening the validity of findings.
+Sometimes $\mathrm{H}_0$ can be rejected just by switching from one centre to another, say from the mean to the median.
 In the face of replicability crises in various disciplines \parencite[see, e.g.,][]{Ioannidis2005,Open2015,Christensen2018}, the possibility for significant results of this sort is concerning.
-Transparent statistical tools are needed to instill confidence in scientific claims.
+The fact that statistical experts often have no input on the statistical aspects of scientific research only aggravates the issue \parencite[see, e.g.,][]{Strasak2007,Hardwicke2020}.
+Transparent statistical tools are needed to instil confidence in scientific claims.

 Motivated by the preceding discussion, this paper proposes a new approach to hypothesis testing: familial inference.
-Unlike existing inferential methods, which test hypotheses about a single center, methods for familial inference test hypotheses about a \emph{family} of plausible centers, with the ultimate goal of strengthening any claims of significance.
-More specifically, consider a family of centers $\{\mu(\lambda):\lambda\in\Lambda\}$ where $\lambda$ indexes each member (center).
+Unlike existing inferential methods, which test hypotheses about a single centre, methods for familial inference test hypotheses about a \emph{family} of plausible centres, with the ultimate goal of strengthening any claims of significance.
+More specifically, consider a family of centres $\{\mu(\lambda):\lambda\in\Lambda\}$ where $\lambda$ indexes each member (centre).
 The familial testing problem is to decide which hypothesis concerning this family is correct: